AccelByte/challenge-assignment-plugin-server-go/README.md

    ```

    > :warning: **Make sure to install docker loki plugin beforehand**: Otherwise,
-   this sample app will not be able to run.
+   this app will not be able to run.
 This is required so that container logs
    can flow to the `loki` service within `grpc-plugin-dependencies` stack.
    Use this command to install docker loki plugin: `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`.

-2. Clone and run [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app.
+2. Clone and run [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this app.
 After this, Grafana
 will be accessible at http://localhost:3000.

    ```